 School assessment scores are provided for English and mathematics for all students from each primary school.
 Opportunity test results are determined for English, mathematics, and general ability.
 Both selection components play a crucial role, with separate scores scaled using the mean and standard deviation from all of the candidates.

-There is a selection committee for each NSW school with an opportunity class, with each placement decision made using identical criteria.
+There is a selection committee for each school with an opportunity class in NSW, with each placement decision made using identical criteria.
 Each candidate from a primary school is placed in order of merit based on the relative gaps between students.
 In addition, a process of moderation is used to adjust scores in a fair and consistent way based on the fact that each school has different assessment methods and marking standards.

 The final selection is based on the overall placement score, which is a mark out of 300.
 The scaled OC test comprises 200 of these marks, with the scaled school assessment score comprising 100.
 In terms of the individual test components, English makes up 100 of the 300 marks, mathematics makes up another 100, and general ability makes up the final 100.

-While English and mathematics are measured equally between the OC test score and school assessment score, the lack of a general ability score in the school assessment gives a weighted bias to the OC test in terms of overall importance.
+While English and mathematics are measured equally between the opportunity class test score and school assessment score, the lack of a general ability score in the school assessment gives a weighted bias to the OC test in terms of overall importance.

 The selection committee makes decisions independently based on identical criteria.
 Along with test and assessment scores, the following factors may be taken into account: